-Mark has been collecting whisky for seven years and has a “small collection” of around 100 bottles.
+Mark has been collecting whisky for many years and has a “small collection” of around 100 bottles.
 Although he does enjoy drinking the occasional bottle, he also likes to sell.
 Any money he makes from his sales is invested in order to buy more whisky.

 Mark has three key tips for you: “Firstly, enjoy your whisky.
 Secondly, research various whisky sites and forums.
 Thirdly, look at whisky from demolished distilleries; the casks will run out quicker and the price will only go upwards.”

 In April 2011 Mark bought three bottles of a limited edition Macallan Royal Wedding Whisky for £150 each.
 Just three months later he sold one for £500 on a whisky auction site.
-Bought now, just one year later, it’ll set you back £700.
+Today, the same bottle is worth thousands.